 - Always buckle up every trip every time

-More than 1,100 fans across the country made the pledge.
-Each had a chance to win one of two grand prizes, a trip for two to the 2017 NCAA Men’s Final Four or a trip for two to the 2017 NCAA Women’s Final Four, provided courtesy of the NCAA and TEAM Coalition.
+6,195 fans across the country made the pledge this year.
+Each had a chance to win one of two grand prizes, a trip for two to the 2018 NCAA Men’s Final Four and a trip for two to the 2018 NCAA Women’s Final Four, provided courtesy of the NCAA and TEAM Coalition.

-The Men’s Final Four prize winner was Sandi Neville.
-She traveled from Jeffersonville, IN to Phoenix and received a pair of tickets to the 2017 NCAA Men’s Final Four games on Saturday April 1 and the championship game on Monday, April 3 at University of Phoenix Stadium.
+The Men’s Final Four prize winner was Chris Brady.
+He traveled from Kentucky to San Antonio, TX and received a pair of tickets to the 2018 NCAA Men’s Final Four games on Saturday, March 31 and the championship game on Monday, April 2 at the Alamodome.

-The Women’s Final Four prize winner was Alexandra Wager.
-She traveled from Tulsa, OK and received two tickets to the 2017 NCAA Women’s Final Four games in Dallas, TX on Friday, March 31 and the championship game on Sunday, April 2 at American Airlines Center.
+The Women’s Final Four prize winner was Keith Logue.
+He traveled from Texas to Columbus, OH and received two tickets to the 2018 NCAA Women’s Final Four games on Friday, March 30 and the championship game on Sunday, April 1 at Nationwide Arena.

 TEAM Coalition was also an on-site partner with the NCAA for all the festivities surrounding both the Men’s and Women’s Final Four competitions.
-More than 4,000 fans made the pledge to be responsible at the three-day, outdoor March Madness Music Festival and the four-day indoor Fan Fest presented by Capital One at the Phoenix Convention Center.
-Also, more than 1,000 fans made their pledge to never drive drunk and always have a designated driver at the Tourney Town™ presented by Capital One outside of American Airlines Center in Dallas.
-Every fan who made the pledge received souvenir photo after autographing the responsibility ball displaying the school colors and mascots of the Final Four competitors.
+More than 2,800 fans made the pledge to be responsible at the three-day, outdoor March Madness Music Festival and the four-day indoor Fan Fest presented by Capital One at the Henry B. Gonzalez Convention Center in San Antonio.

 [NCAA, Final Four, and March Madness are trademarks owned or licensed by the National Collegiate Athletic Association.]